openebs-archive/maya/CONTRIBUTING.md

 # Contributing to OpenEBS / Maya

 Are you ready to enhance Maya.
-Great!!
+Great!!!

 Feel free to contribute by:
 - raising issues